 - Get client's sling, making sure it is the correct one for the task.

-- Assist client to roll to side and set the sling in place.
+- Assist client to roll on to their side and set the sling in place.

 - One worker on each side of client in a half kneel or full kneel position on floor.

-- Workers position hands, using co-ordinated pushing/pulling motion to gently roll client onto side.
+- Workers position hands, using co-ordinated pushing/pulling motion to gently roll client onto their side.

 - Place sling centrally beneath client.

-- When client on side, place sling along back, make sure pelvic opening is level with middle of buttocks. (applies to full body sling only)
+- When client is on their side, place sling along their back, make sure pelvic opening is level with middle of buttocks. (applies to full body sling only)

 - Assist client to roll to opposite side, then release and spread out sling into position.